scalar-labs/scalardl/docs/authentication.md

 ## Authentication methods

-ScalarDL supports two authentication methods: Digital Signatures and HMAC.
+ScalarDL supports two authentication methods: digital signatures and HMAC.
-The methods have advantages and disadvantages, as shown below, but Byzantine fault detection capability won't be sacrificed either way.
+Both of these methods have advantages and disadvantages, as described below, but neither method sacrifices Byzantine fault detection capability.

 ### Digital Signatures
 * Advantages